imshubhamsingh/Solidity-Contract-Collection/README.md

-# Solidarity Contract Collection
+# Solidity Contract Collection

-A collection of Ethereum Solidarity contracts.
+A collection of Ethereum Solidity contracts.

 ## Contributing